hpatches/hpatches-benchmark/benchmarks/matching/README.md

 ## Entering the benchmarks

-Entering the benchmark is conceptually easy:
+Entering the benchmark is conceptually simple:

 1. Identify all the image pairs to be matched.
 2. Use your descriptor to compare each patch in the reference image (first image in the pair) to each patch in the target mage (second image in the pair).
 For this step, you can use your preferred distance measure (e.g. L1 or L2) or any other dissimilarity score.